7 Best Things To Do In Boston Cruise Port + Port Info

 6. Museum of Fine Arts

-Get ready to go on an artistic journey of unparalleled depth and diversity at Boston’s Museum of Fine Arts, nestled a 15-minute drive west of the Boston cruise terminal.
-It is renowned as one of the most comprehensive art museums in the world, with an exceptional collection that spans the entire range of human creation, from ancient Egypt to modern art.
-It’s a sanctuary where your creative souls may actually fly, with over 450,000 works of art on exhibit!
+Located a 15-minute drive west of the Boston cruise terminal, Boston’s Museum of Fine Arts is renowned as one of the most comprehensive art museums in the world, with an exceptional collection of over 500,000 works of art that spans the entire range of human creation, from ancient Egypt to modern art.

 Check out Boston Museum of Fine Arts tours and activities